-This paper also adds to the literature on the impacts of outsourcing on sorting and wage inequality.
-Recent work has shown large increases in wage inequality in several countries, including both Germany and the United States.
-(Card, Heining, and Kline, 2013; Song et al., 2018) The results show that outsourcing decreases intra-firm wage inequality, consistent with firms outsourcing their lowest-wage workers.
-Goldschmidt and Schmieder (2017) found that outsourcing increases wage inequality via declines in low-wage workers' earnings.
+the United States (Card, Heining, and Kline, 2013; Song et al., 2018).
+The results show that outsourcing decreases intra-firm wage inequality, consistent with firms outsourcing their lowest-wage workers Goldschmidt and Schmieder (2017). found that outsourcing increases wage inequality via declines in low-wage workers' earnings.
 The results show an additional impact of outsourcing-high-wage workers earnings increase.
 This result suggests Goldschmidt and Schmieder (2017) underestimate the impact of outsourcing on German wage inequality

-Finally, this paper contributes to the literatures examining indirect measures of outsourcing (Handwerker, 2020; Bloom, Guo, and Lucking, 2019) and monopsony power.
-(Manning, 2003; Cho, 2018; Caldwell and Oehlsen, 2018; Kroft et al., 2020) The descriptive results suggest German firms are outsourcing more.
+Finally, this paper contributes to the literatures examining indirect measures of outsourcing (Handwerker, 2020; Bloom, Guo, and Lucking, 2019) and monopsony power (Manning, 2003; Cho, 2018; Caldwell and Oehlsen, 2018; Kroft et al., 2020).
+The descriptive results suggest German firms are outsourcing more.
 Additionally, similar to Handwerker (2020) and Wilmers and Aeppli (2021), occupational concentration is associated with firms paying higher wages to workers in high-wage occupations, and lower wages to workers in low-wage occupations.
-After outsourcing, firms become more concentrated in a smaller number of occupations, suggesting that occupational concentration accurately captures outsourcing.
+After outsourcing, firms become more concentrated in a smaller number of occupations, consistent with occupational concentration measures accurately capturing outsourcing.
 This paper adds to the literature on monopsony by using the combination of changing wages and separations to measure firms' labor-market power, as in the model of Manning (2003).
 Using a methodology similar to Bassier, Dube, and Naidu (2020), I estimate a firm labor supply elasticity of approximately 3.2-similar to other studies and suggestive of moderate monopsony power.
 There is also a dynamic effect-wages take 5 years to increase to their permanently higher level, but separations decline immediately.
 When estimating a labor supply elasticity, this results in varied measures of the elasticity depending on timing.
 This result can help explain varied estimates of firm-labor supply elasticities.